 Eve saw the fruit of the forbidden tree as desirable “to make one wise” (Gen. 3:6), and she took some of its fruit and ate, sharing it with Adam, her husband.
 Eve and Adam chose the closed fist of control.

-This act of divine disobedience resulted in the divergence of human and divine will, changing the course of history.
+This act of disobedience resulted in the divergence of human and divine wills, changing the course of history.
 Our battle for control had begun.

 THE ILLUSION OF CONTROL